 Characteristics of slow fashion clothing

-Slow fashion clothing, or brands that want their garments to be associated with this sustainable fashion movement, must meet a series of characteristics that we are going to divide into two:
+Slow fashion clothing, or sustainable brands that want their garments to be associated with this sustainable fashion movement, must meet a series of characteristics that we are going to divide into two:

 - Sustainable, ecological or recycled materials are used.